System to provide a variety of value streams at California Winery in net-zero micro-grid.

 “ESS understands that each of our customer’s projects are different so we were pleased to develop a customized solution for this winery” said Craig Evans, CEO of ESS.
 “Our focus for future applications is on a larger 800 kWh Iron Flow Battery system, that will address both behind-the-meter, as well as utility scale multi-MWh applications with intermittent renewable energy generation”

 ESS’ IFB utilizes earth abundant iron, dissolved in salt water as its energy storage medium.
-By combining this low cost electrolyte with ESS’ proprietary battery design, ESS’ IFB technology has demonstrated thousands of deep charge/discharge cycles at 70% AC/AC round trip efficiency without performance degradation.
+By combining this low cost electrolyte with ESS’ proprietary battery design, ESS’ IFB technology has demonstrated thousands of deep charge/discharge cycles without performance degradation.

 About ESS Inc.